By Poulomi Das Jul. 13, 2018

 Fleabag is depicted as a fucked-up person who derives pleasure from making people around her wince in abject pain – one who wears her selfishness with as much as swag as a Gucci overcoat.
 There’s absolutely nothing about her that is redeemable, and yet, by refusing to manipulate sympathy from the audience, Fleabag argues that female leads don’t need to be likeable to be lovable.
 Just like Killing Eve, it attempts to ask: Why should women be burdened with upholding every possible virtue on the planet?

 Killing Eve’s leads aren’t alone.
-It’s telling that in the last year itself, TV has seen a spate of flawed and complex female leads: a cheating June/Offred in The Handmaid’s Tale, an unpleasant Alyssa in The End of The F***ing World, Mickey in Love, who’s a straight-up asshole, and the arrogant Ruth in GLOW.
-In fact, even Orange is the New Black’s Piper Chapman steadily traverses the journey from nice white woman to hateful lead who brings out her worst traits within a span of two seasons.
+It’s telling that in the last couple of years, TV has seen a spate of flawed and complex female leads: a cheating June/Offred in The Handmaid’s Tale, an unpleasant Alyssa in The End of The F***ing World, Mickey in Love, who’s a straight-up asshole, the fucked up, angry Jen in Dead to Me, and the arrogant Ruth in GLOW.
+In fact, even Orange is the New Black’s Piper Chapman has steadily traversed the journey over seven seasons from nice white woman to hateful lead who brings out her worst traits.

 What’s striking though, is that none of these leads are painted as either heroes or villains.
 Instead, their snarky, egotistical, and emotionally detached personalities are portrayed as a vital part of their identities.
 Just like how TV has been depicting male leads, who’d been afforded the exclusive hall-pass to veer into various shades of assholery and still be heartthrobs for years.
 Think, Dr House in House, Sherlock Holmes in Sherlock, or Patrick Jane in The Mentalist.
 If anything, it’s liberating to watch female leads act out without being mandated to apologise for their outburst minutes later.